ipab-slmc/exotica/exotica/doc/Task_maps.rst

 Each task map needs to be initialized first, this sets up the task map and specifies any important parameters.
 After initialization we can send the the task map to the problem.

+CoM
+---

-CoM: Specify the CoM for a link
+Specify the CoM for a link

 Initialization:

 .. code-block:: cpp